lgznml/ElitePredict/README.md

 4. **Data is processed** and cached for performance
 5. **UI updates automatically** when new data is available
 6. **Real-time calculations** update all statistics and charts

 ---

-## 📸 Screenshots

-*Coming Soon: Screenshots of the dashboard in action*

----